john082Coder/BunzzERC20VotesModuleTest/doc/Functions.md

 |amount|uint256|The amount of the tokens the spender is approved to spend||N/A|

 ## increaseAllowance
-Increase an certain address permision to move tokens for the token owner
+Increase an certain address permission to move tokens for the token owner

 |Name|Type|Description|Example|Default|
 |--- |---|---|---|---|